sudoPom/CS-Notes/Year-3/Computer-Systems-COMP0019/Week-5/The-Memory-Hierarchy.md

 * Static RAM
 * Dynamic RAM

 DRAM needs to be refreshed periodically since it uses cells that hold charges to store bits.
-Each cell requires 1 bit to store information
+Each cell stores 1 bit of information.
+DRAM is very sensitive to disturbance.
+A collection of these cells is called a supercell

 SRAM stores data using a transitor circuit and does not need to be refreshed to hold a state.
 They do however require 6 transistors to store a bit of information.
 The circuit used by SRAM can stay in a single state indefinitely based on a HI or LO voltage value.
 A voltage value between these two values is considered unstable: ^7fb51a